umarhassan-mitodl/21m.011-fall-2024/content/pages/week-9-recitation-9a-listening-reading-goetjen.md

 Recording performed by Thomas Quastoff (baritone) and Charles Spencer (piano).

 Finally, it is important to remember that these pieces, when performed live, include the performer's movements, gestures, and facial expressions as visual components of the performance in addition to the music.
 So portraying the characters in this song is partly the singer's voice, partly the composer's music, and partly the singer's performance movements.
-Watch [this video \[YouTube\].](https://www.youtube.com/watch?v=PaBNUzVSnj8) of renowned baritone Dietrich Fischer-Dieskau performing "Erlkönig" and see how he portrays each character with his face.
+Watch {{% resource_link "e81adfca-b492-41b9-a220-b5f99ce18848" "this video [YouTube]." %}} of renowned baritone Dietrich Fischer-Dieskau performing "Erlkönig" and see how he portrays each character with his face.

 ### Clara Schumann